Lewington-pitsos/sache/README.md

 ## Testing

-Note: many tests will fail unless you have an internet connection so make sure you're juiced up.
+Note: many tests will fail unless the server they run on has an internet connection so make sure you're juiced up.

 ```bash
 python -m pytest